fork52/chess_gif/README.md

 ## Usage Example

-This is a sample PGN file.
+This is how a sample PGN file looks like.

 ```
 [Event "F/S Return Match"]